OC3PR – Move to Improve: Early Mobility in ICU

 CCSO improves access, quality, system integration, and value in the critical care system by partnering with system leaders to identify key priorities and co- develops policy and programs to address system issues.

-With a 15-year history of critical care system development, CCSO has demonstrated that an integrated healthcare system benefits front-line health care providers as well as the province as a whole.
+With a history of critical care system development, CCSO has demonstrated that an integrated healthcare system benefits front-line health care providers as well as the province as a whole.
 CCSO continues to deliver on its promise of improving access, quality, system integration, and value in the health system by addressing the policy, funding and operational issues that impact Ontario’s critical care system.

 Critical care beds

 Building connections between interdisciplinary and cross-functional health care providers has enabled seamless transitions throughout a patient’s continuum of care.
 The expertise and engagement of stakeholders is crucial to the overall success of CCSO’s initiatives.
 A knowledge sharing infrastructure is now in place to deliver timely and effective quality of care as a result of the long-standing partnerships CCSO has developed and nurtured.

 The 2020 Recruitment & Retention Provincial Report focuses primarily on the impact of COVID-19 on the recruitment, retention, staffing practices, and supports to critical care nursing and allied health professionals in Ontario Critical Care Units.
 In addition to the Recruitment and Retention Survey, CCSO utilized the 2022/23 Critical Care Nurse Training Fund (CCNTF) application process to gain a point in time understanding of the current state of the Health Human Resources in Ontario’s critical care units.

 This Toolkit summarizes the evidence-based mobility protocols developed as part of the Provincial Early Rehabilitation in Critical Care (PERCC) pilot, and includes a structured early mobility protocol for implementation in critical care units.

 Find all our resources and tools in one convenient repository.